 Your provider will consider everything from your muscle movement to your aesthetic goals during your consultation.
 This personalized approach ensures you get just enough to smooth lines without looking overdone.
 It’s all about finding that sweet spot where you look refreshed and relaxed, not frozen.
 Let’s break down the key factors that go into calculating your perfect dose.

-Your Muscle Strength and Size
+How Your Muscle Strength Affects Dosage

 Just like some people can lift heavier weights at the gym, some of us have naturally stronger facial muscles.
 If you have stronger forehead muscles from years of expressive reactions, you’ll likely need more units to relax them compared to someone with weaker muscles.
 The size of the muscle also plays a part.
 A larger muscle requires more Botox to achieve the desired smoothing effect.
 During your consultation, your provider will ask you to make different facial expressions to assess your muscle strength and map out the best injection plan.